Kotlin/dataframe/docs/StardustDocs/topics/schemasCustom.md

 <!---END-->

-Schema of `df` is compatible with `Person`, so the auto-generated schema interface will inherit from it:
+Schema of `df` is compatible with `Person`, so auto-generated schema interface will inherit from it:

 ```kotlin
 @DataSchema(isOpen = false)